ManifoldScholar/manifold-docs/_docs/projects/customizing/texts.md

 Because of its nature, this category can only accept one text at a time.

-When you move a text into this section, the [cover image](/docs/projects/customizing/appearance.html) will automatically show on the banner image, along with a `Start Reading` reading button and, if the document contains internal structuring, a link to view the titles contents.
+When you move a text into this section, the [cover image](/docs/projects/customizing/appearance.html) will automatically show on the banner image, along with a `Start Reading` reading button and, if the document contains internal structuring, a link to view the title's contents.

 ![Published Hero](/docs/assets/projects/published-hero.png)